Board of Directors

 Jason Kirkland - Marketing Coordinator

-Jason Kirkland of Tupelo, MS, has been a part of the Camp Rising Sun family since the first camp in 1988.
-Jason attended CRS for multiple years as a sibling-camper before he grew up and became a volunteer.
-For the past 25 years, Jason has served as an Overnight Cabin Leader.
-In his professional life, Jason holds a B.B.A. in Business & Marketing from Mississippi State University.
-Although he lived in Los Angeles for 13 years, Jason devotedly returned to Mississippi each summer to serve the children of Camp Rising Sun.
-Jason left Los Angeles, returning to his southern roots in 2020 but continues to work remotely for Warner Brothers Television as a Production Accountant for Young Sheldon.
+Jason holds a B.B.A. in Business & Marketing from Mississippi State University.
+Although he lived in Los Angeles for 13 years, he returned to Mississippi every summer to volunteer at Camp Rising Sun.
+In 2020, he moved back home to the South but continues to work remotely for Warner Brothers Television as a Production Accountant for The Pitt.

 Carl Miller